 Unsatifactory (1) Basic (2) Proficient (3) Comments 2a.
 Creating an Environment of Respect and Rapport Patterns of classroom interactions, both between teacher and students and among students, are mostly negative, inappropriate, or insensitive to students' ages, cultural backgrounds, and developmental levels.
 Student interactions are characterized by sarcasm, put-downs, or conflict.
 The teacher does not deal with disrespectful behavior. a.
 Patterns of classroom interactions, both between teacher and students and among students, are generally appropriate but may reflect occasional inconsistencies, favoritism, and disregard for students' ages, cultures, and developmental levels. b.
-Students rarely demonstrate disrespect for one another. c.
-The teacher attempts to respond to disrespectful behavior, with uneven results.
-The net result of the interactions is neutral, conveying neither warmth nor conflict. a.
+Students rarely demonstrate a.
 Teacher-student interactions are friendly and demonstrate general caring and respect.
 Such interactions are appropriate to the ages, cultures, and developmental levels of the students. b.
 Interactions among students are generally polite and respectful, and students exhibit respect for the teacher. c.
+The teacher attempts to respond to disrespectful behavior, with uneven results.
+The net result of the interactions is neutral, conveying neither warmth nor conflict. c.
 The teacher responds successfully to disrespectful behavior among students.
 The net result of the interactions is polite, respectful, and business-like, though students may be somewhat cautious about taking intellectual risks.
 2b.
 Establishing a Culture for Learning The classroom culture is characterized by a lack of teacher or student commitment to learning, and/ or little or no investment of student energy in the task at hand.
 Hard work and the precise use of language are not expected or valued.
 Medium to low expectations for student achievement are the norm, with high expectations for learning reserved for only one or two students. a.
 The classroom culture is characterized by little commitment to learning by the teacher or students.
-The teacher appears to be only "going through the motions," students indicate that they are interested in the completion of a task rather than the quality of the work. b.
-The teacher conveys that student success is the result of natural ability rather than hard work, and refers only in passing to the precise use of language. c.
-High expectations for learning are reserved for those students thought to have a natural aptitude for the subject. a.
-The classroom culture is a place where learning is valued by all. b.
-High expectations for both learning and hard work are the norm for most students. c.
-Students understand their role as learners and consistently expend effort to learn.
-2c.
-Managing Classroom Procedures Much instructional time is lost due to inefficient classroom routines and procedures.
-There is little or no evidence of the teacher's management of instructional groups and transitions and/or handling of materials and supplies effectively.
-There is little evidence that students know or follow established routines, or that volunteers and paraprofessionals have clearly defined tasks. a.
-Some instructional time is lost due to partially effective classroom routines and procedures. b.
-The teacher's management of instructional groups and transitions, or handling of materials and supplies, or both, are inconsistent, leading to some disruption of learning. c.
-With regular guidance and prompting, students follow established routines. a.
-There is little loss of instructional time due to effective classroom routines and procedures. b.
-The teacher's management of instructional groups and transitions, or handling of materials and supplies, or both, are consistently successful. c.
-With minimal guidance and prompting, students follow established classroom routines.
-2d.
-Managing Student Behavior There appear to be no established standards of conduct, or students challenge them.
-There is little or no teacher monitoring of student behavior, and response to students' misbehavior is repressive or disrespectful of student dignity. a.
-Standards of conduct appear to have been established, but their implementation is inconsistent. b.
-The teacher tries, with uneven results, to monitor student behavior and respond to student misbehavior. a.
-Student behavior is generally appropriate. b.
-The teacher monitors student behavior against established standards of conduct. c.
-Teacher response to student misbehavior is consistent, proportionate, and respectful to students and is effective.
-2e.
-Organizing Physical Space The classroom environment is unsafe, or learning is not accessible to many.
-There is poor alignment between the arrangement of furniture and resources, including computer technology, and the lesson activities. a.
-The classroom is safe, and essential learning is accessible to most students. b.
-The teacher makes modest use of physical resources, including computer technology. c.
-The teacher attempts to adjust the classroom furniture for a lesson or, if necessary, to adjust the lesson to the furniture, but with limited effectiveness. a.
-The classroom is safe, and students have equal access to learning activities.b.
-The teacher ensures that the furniture arrangement is appropriate to the learning activities and uses physical resources, including computer technology, effectively.
+The teacher appears to be only "going through the motions," students indicate that they are interested in the completion of a task rather than the quality of the work. a.
+The classroom culture is a place where learning is valued by all.b.
+High expectations for both learning and hard work are the norm for most students.c.
+Students understand their role as